History of Alnmouth

-The history of Alnmouth, a village and sea-port in Northumberland, England, can be traced back to the Mesolithic period.
+The history of Alnmouth, a village and seaport in Northumberland, England, can be traced back to the Mesolithic period.
 Its modern history starts with the establishment of a settlement in 1152 and a charter for a port and market in 1207/8.
 Fragmentary evidence of occupation or use in earlier periods has been found.
 The port's peak period was in the 18th & 19th centuries.
 From the late 19th century and in the 20th century the village became a coastal resort.

 Establishment

 Alnmouth was established as a village by William de Vesci, the then local Norman magnate who was granted a charter in 1152 to hold court and establish a settlement on a 296 acre spit of land in the manor of Lesbury, presumably to establish a viable seaport.
 The plan of Alnmouth follows a conventional medieval pattern of a road – now Northumberland Street – with long thin burgage plots running at right-angles to it.